 Why is My Hyundai Check Engine Light On?

-What Could Trigger the Check Engine Light?
+What Triggers The Check Engine Light?

 - Oxygen Sensor: The oxygen sensor in a car is used to detect how much oxygen is in the exhaust to measure how much fuel is being used.
 If not taken care of, your vehicle’s catalytic converter may malfunction, on top of plummeting fuel efficiency.